-The overall value of the global market is expected to steadily grow from 379m in period 5 to 438m in period 9.
+The overall value of the global market is expected to steadily grow from 391m in period 5 to 456m in period 9.

-There appears to be work in all sectors, particularly in the building & commercial and transport sectors, and the water & sewage sector looks to be growing steadily.
+There appears to be work in all sectors, particularly in the building & commercial sector, and the energy and water & sewage sectors look to be growing steadily.